SupplyChainPro/Database/README.md

- searchText : string,
+ search_text: string,
               key Word for searching

  url	:        string,
               Url of the site to be searched and extracted.
-If left blank our default list of sites will be scapped,
+If left blank our default list of sites will be scrapped,
               default: https://www.bbc.com/news

  context :    string,